 These are the questions we are most frequently asked about making Classic Italian Chocolate Pudding.

-“Pudding” is an American term for a dessert that combines sugar, milk, and some kind of thickening agent, often corn starch, but sometimes gelatin, rice, or even tapioca.
+“Pudding” is an American word for a dessert.
+It mixes sugar, milk, and a thickening agent.
+This thickener is often corn starch, but it can also be gelatin, rice, or tapioca.

 “Budino” is an Italian dessert that uses eggs as a thickening agent.